 Your debt-to-income ratio (DTI) compares your monthly debt obligations to your monthly gross income.
 A lower DTI can show the financial ability to repay debt on time.

-To borrow from LendingClub Bank, you must be a U.S. citizen or resident and at least 18 years of age with a verifiable bank account.
+To qualify for a personal loan from LendingClub Bank you must be a U.S. citizen or resident and at least 18 years of age with a verifiable bank account.
 (We accept applications from all U.S. states and Washington, D.C.
 We do not accept applications from the U.S. territories.)

 Aside from reviewing information on your application, we look at your creditworthiness, credit score, and information that predicts you’ll be able to repay the loan—like your income and job history.